 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Thank you for explaining that.
-It's true that the Department of Health, people who go to hospitals go through very difficult situations.
-They have a health problem and then they hear bad news in the hospital, so they have to use the languages very properly.
-I consider that very important, where people need to understand things.
+Thank you for that explanation.
+It's true that the Department of Health, people who go to hospitals, go through very difficult situations.
+They also have a health problem and then they hear bad news about their health in the hospital, so they have to use the languages very properly.
+I consider the language spoken to be very important, where people need to understand things.

-(interpretation ends) Mr. Speaker, in March, the minister noted some of action items that the department had initiated to improve the language services in the delivery of healthcare including increased clerk interpreting positions and increase in virtual care with a new 24/7 phone-based interpreting service across Nunavut.
+(interpretation ends) Mr. Speaker, in March, the minister noted some action items that the department had initiated to improve language services in the delivery of healthcare, including increased clerk interpreting positions and increases in virtual care with a new 24/7 phone-based interpreting service across

+Nunavut.

-Mr. Speaker, can the minister improve and update on the new 24/7 phone-based virtual care interpreter service to tell us how this initiative has been running since it began? (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, can the minister improve and provide an update on the new 24/7 phone-based virtual care interpreter service to tell us how this initiative has been running since it began? (interpretation) Thank you, Mr. Speaker.